paultag/notes.pault.ag/notes/dockerfdw.md

 Cue a few hours of hacking, and I'm proud to say -- here's [Docker FDW](https://github.com/paultag/dockerfdw).

-Currently it only implements reading from the API, but extending this to allow for SQL `DELETE` operations isn't out of the question, and likely to be implemented soon.
 This lets us ask all sorts of really interesting questions out of the API, and might even help folks writing webapps avoid adding too much Docker-aware logic.
+Abstractions can be fun!

 Setting it up